solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 ###### On the Source of the Heat of Molten Rocks

 The interior of the earth must be in an intensely heated condition.
-Hot and boiling rocks, forced up from below, can actually be seen accumulating in heaps and pouring out in floods over the surface; and further, it is found that the temperature rises on an average 1° C. for every 32 metres of vertical descent into the earth.
+Hot and boiling rocks, forced up from below, can actually be seen accumulating in heaps and pouring out in floods over the surface; and further, it is found that the temperature rises on an average 1° C. for every 32 meters of vertical descent into the earth.

 This heat continually flowing out from within has naturally been regarded as part of the original stock of a cooling planet.
 The sky is crowded with glowing-hot bodies, and perhaps the earth was once in a similar condition.
 Even so, it does not follow that the heat _now_ escaping must be accounted for in this way.